AudioKit/Playgrounds/Xcode/README.md

 <table>
 <tr>
 <td>
 There are over 100 playgrounds which cover basic tutorials, synthesis, physical modeling, file playback, MIDI, effects, filters, and analysis.

-We provide all playgrounds as a macOS project that is ready to run in Xcode.
-Just download the `AudioKitPlaygrounds.zip` file from our [releases page](https://github.com/audiokit/AudioKit/releases), open and build the project, and go to the playground pages to learn AudioKit's API in a fun way!

 We have videos of most of the playgrounds in action, so you don't need to run Xcode to check them out, just go to [AudioKit Playground Videos](http://audiokit.io/playgrounds/).

+To run the Xcode playgrounds, you need to use Cocoapds.
+Once you have CocoaPods installed, run

+    > pod install

+from the command line.
+Then open the `AudioKitPlaygrounds.xcworkspace` file in Xcode and build (command-B).
+Alternatively, you can download the `AudioKitPlaygrounds.zip` file from our [releases page](https://github.com/audiokit/AudioKit/releases).

 </td>
 <td width=320 align=right>